Spot (franchise): It's Fun to Learn with Spot – Phase 2 (1994)

 Note: The two phases of It's Fun to Learn with Spot are often listed as one series, even on Penguin Television's website.
 However, as noted, the two phases were produced four years apart by two different companies and are very different in design.

+Standalone Specials

 Spot's Magical Christmas was released in 1995 and Spot and his Grandparents Go to the Carnival in 1997.
 These two specials, which are both thirty minutes long, have some notable differences from the normal series.
 First off, they have no narration, and each character is voiced distinctly.
 The characters' mouths also move to speech, in comparison to the other episodes, in which the characters' mouths remain static and the entire episode is narrated as a story.
 There are also several songs in the specials, as there were in It's Fun to Learn With Spot.